 The theme of "woman" is taken up by Lama in various pictures, such as in Rosarote Welt or in the installation Pink Lady, where she shows gender-specific objects, all in pink shades.
 Pink as supposedly feminine color is certainly one of the most controversial colors of the present.
 Like no other, it has become a political issue.
 Stylized by the toy and fashion industry, on the one hand, as a cute girl's color, today feminist movements claim pink and pink, respectively, as a strong color of femininity and independence in their own right.

-"My art wanders between the then and the now, seeking unification through the continuity of the image and stops to focus on detail.
+... my art wanders between the then and the now, seeking unification through the continuity of the image and stops to focus on detail.
+It represents a subjective reality of society, of human behavior and its environment; a reality that is subject to consciousness.
+And this emotion materializes through the plane and the volume, the paper and the stoneware.

-It represents aspects of society, human behavior and its environment; a representation that goes hand in hand with consciousness.
-And this emotion materializes through the plane and the volume, the paper and clay.Part of her artistic process is to be inspired by the beauty of the material: it’s color, texture and shape.
-Women inspire her as well as contrast and poetry.
-In this way, her works points the viewer towards new worlds, worlds that are not very distant because finally we are all part of them"
+I am inspired by the beauty of the material: its color, texture and shape.
+Women inspire me as well as contrast and poetry.
+In this way, my works points the viewer towards new worlds, worlds that are not very distant because finally we are all part of them.

 1980 in Bolivien geboren, aufgewachsen in Santiago de Chile